Skip to content

 • Expand to a second promotion platform

-• Build engagement systems that don’t require you all day
+• Build engagement systems that don’t consume your entire day

 Revenue Optimization at $500-$2,000